ballerina-platform/ballerina-lang/docs/specification/typesandvar.md

 > NOTE: The Ballerina runtime implementation in version 0.8 does not currently support the scheme constraining mechanism explained above.

-Literal XML values can be assigned to `xml` and `xmlDocument` typed variables as follows:
+Literal XML values can be assigned to `xml` and `xmldocument` typed variables as follows:

 ```
 xml VariableName = `<xml-element-name [namespace declarations] [attributes]>element-content</xml-element-name>`;
 ```
-The same syntax is used to assign a literal value to a variable of type `xmlDocument`.
+The same syntax is used to assign a literal value to a variable of type `xmldocument`.

 Within the literal XML expression (enclosed within back quote characters), other in-scope variables can be referred to use the syntax `${VariableName}` and that will be replaced by the value of the variable.